The Selkie Bride

 He watched as a Selkie stepped from the sea and took off her magical cloak.

-or lay shiny material in lap of each person in turn and help them remove it.
+Lay soft or shiny material in lap of each person in turn and help them remove it.

 She sang her sad Selkie Seal Song.